-Goodspeed’s Audition Intensive is a unique and comprehensive program offering invaluable training and insider tips for the aspiring Broadway star.
-This highly selective three-day program will prepare high school sophomores, juniors, and seniors for college musical theatre entrance auditions.
-Participants will receive individualized monologue and song coaching, musical theatre dance audition training, and participate in mock auditions, exposing them to esteemed teaching artists and industry professionals.
+Goodspeed’s Audition Intensive is a unique and comprehensive program offering invaluable training and insider tips for the aspiring musical theatre college student.
+The program will prepare high school sophomores, juniors, and seniors for college musical theatre entrance auditions.
+Students will receive individualized monologue and song coaching, participate in group exercises, learn about Goodspeed Musicals, and engage in discussions covering all aspects of the college audition process.
+Students will also participate in mock auditions and a panel discussion, exposing them to renowned professors and industry professionals.

 Early consideration deadline: June 2, 2014 (Applications who apply by this date will be given special consideration)